PackeTsar/meraki-cli/COMMAND_GUIDE.md

 ## Organizations Claim Into Organization Inventory

-**Claim a list of devices, licenses, and/or orders into an organization**
+**Claim a list of devices, licenses, and/or orders into an organization inventory**

 https://developer.cisco.com/meraki/api-v1/#!claim-into-organization-inventory